The Mikado (1967 film): Production

 The 1966 production of The Mikado by the D'Oyly Carte Opera Company was adapted by the director Stuart Burge, who had previously adapted films based on such theatre productions as Uncle Vanya (1963) and Laurence Olivier's National Theatre version of Othello (1965).
 The direction of the film closely reflects the D'Oyly Carte staging of the time by Anthony Besch, although there are some cuts.

 The Mikado was filmed at the Golders Green Hippodrome on enlarged stage sets in the same way that Burge had filmed Othello.
 It starred John Reed, Kenneth Sandford, Valerie Masterson, Philip Potter, Donald Adams, Christene Palmer and Peggy Ann Jones in their usual roles with D'Oyly Carte, and used the D'Oyly Carte chorus.
 The City of Birmingham Symphony Orchestra was conducted by D'Oyly Carte's longstanding conductor, Isidore Godfrey.
 Set design and decoration were by Disley Jones and Peter Howitt.
 With one exception the costumes were by Charles Ricketts, first seen in D'Oyly Carte stage productions in 1926 and retained by subsequent D'Oyly Carte designers.
 The first of Nanki-Poo's two costumes was by Jones.

 Release

 The Mikado was released in the United States on 15 March 1967.
 The British premiere was at the Queen Elizabeth Hall in London, on 17 July 1967.
 The film has been released on DVD in Britain and the US.
+Two vinyl releases of audio for songs from the film were recorded in 1965.